 Volkswagen Group has registered an ‘e-Safari’ trademark at the EUIPO, which could be directly related to the new-age VW Type 181.
 Perhaps the marketing team is yet to decide the final name of the expected concept.

 VW Thing is returning as an EV, say British and German media reports

-In August this year, carmagazine.co.uk had reported that the VW Type 181 could make a comeback this decade as an all-electric car.
-The British publication called the future model ‘VW Junglezz’.
-This month it has emerged that Volkswagen has filed a trademark application for ‘ID.
-Junglezz’ in Europe.
-The ID.
-Junglezz is another name rumored for the successor of the VW 181 and a foreshadowing concept could also be taking shape at the VW design studio.
+In August last year, carmagazine.co.uk reported that the VW Type 181 could make a comeback this decade as an all-electric car.
+The British publication called the future model ‘VW Junglezz.’
+Volkswagen Group has registered this trademark at EUIPO, and it could use this name in the successor of the VW 181.
+As stated, a foreshadowing concept could be taking shape at a VW design studio.

-This isn’t the first time we are hearing of the VW Type 181’s comeback.
-Back in November 2017, Diess had told autocar.co.uk that “the next decision (after the mainstream VW ID. models) will be what kind of emotional concepts we need.”
-Explaining what he meant by “emotional concepts”, Diess had clarified that the term covers iconic Volkswagens such as the Microbus, Beetle, Kubelwagen and Buggy.
+This isn’t the first time we hear of the VW Type 181’s comeback.
+In November 2017, Diess told autocar.co.uk that “the next decision (after the mainstream VW ID. models) will be what kind of emotional concepts we need.”
+Explaining what he meant by “emotional concepts,” Diess had clarified that the term covers iconic Volkswagens such as the Microbus, Beetle, Kubelwagen, and Buggy.

-If relaunched, the VW Thing will be based on a version of the MEB platform.
+If relaunched, the VW Thing would be based on the MEB platform.
 A rear-wheel drive drivetrain layout would be standard and the option for an e-AWD with an additional front electric motor could be available on the top spec variant.
-The original model had an easy-folding PVC top, but the next-gen model could feature an electrically foldable roof made of new-age material.
+The original model had an easy-folding PVC top, but the next-gen could feature an electrically foldable roof made of new-age material.

-The market release of such relatively low-volume VW ID. series models is unlikely to be held before 2023.
+The market release of relatively low-volume VW ID. series models is unlikely to be held before 2025.